Euro is the official currency of Belgium. Its currency symbol is €, EUR.

-Brussels the capital and largest city of Belgium, is also known as the economic capital and top financial centre of Western Europe.
+Brussels, the capital and largest city of Belgium, is also known as the economic capital and financial centre of Western Europe.

-There are three official languages of Belgium, Dutch, French and German.
+Belgium has three official languages: Dutch, French and German.

 GROW YOUR TEAM IN BELGIUM